Karenz0105/Portfolio/projectwork4.md

 ## Progress from Previous Week

 Compared to last week I have the issue much more complete.
 It doesn't meet all the criteria that the user story wanted, but that is because I do not know how to get some of those things to work using .NET Maui.
 Such as the highlighting of new requests in a list.
+All other criteria though is mostly met, some might not be exact.

 ## Code Snippet